deep-diver/LLM-As-Chatbot/README.md

 ## Acknowledgements

 - I am thankful to [Jarvislabs.ai](https://jarvislabs.ai/) who generously provided free GPU resources to experiment with Alpaca-LoRA deployment and share it to communities to try out.
-- I am thankful to [Common Computer](https://comcom.ai/ko/) who generously provided A100(40G) x 8 DGX workstation for fine-tuning the models.
+- I am thankful to [AI Network](https://www.ainetwork.ai) who generously provided A100(40G) x 8 DGX workstation for fine-tuning and serving the models.